-Britline can provide insurance cover whilst you are going through the process of registering your car in France for the initial 4 weeks.
-This period can be extended and is subject to prior notification and agreement with Britline.
+Britline can currently provide temporary insurance cover whilst you are going through the process of registering your car in France.
+This period is subject to prior agreement with Britline and is strictly limited.

 Take the Britline Challenge on your French car insurance

 1. Click here to provide your contact details and the best time to contact you.